avine/formation-angular-base/Slides/05_composants.md

 ## Life cycle

-- Each component has a definite life cycle
+- Each component have his own life cycle
 - https://angular.io/guide/lifecycle-hooks
 - It is possible to execute code at each of these stages
 - Most used is initialization with the `OnInit` interface
-- Use of OnInit is recommended rather than the manufacturer's
+- *Use of OnInit is recommended* rather than the constructor

 ```typescript
 import {Component, OnInit} from '@angular/core';